 For a long time, I’ve dreamed about experiencing the Day of the Dead in Mexico.
 The opening sequence of the James Bond movie “Spectre” didn’t help to stop that.
-So last year my husband, my 11 year old son and I went backpacking from Mexico City to Cancun in a month on October 31.
+So my husband, my 11 year old son and I went backpacking from Mexico City to Cancun beginning on October 31.

-In the city of Campeche there was on Saturday a very impressive light show on the facade of a beautiful colonial building showing the history of Mexico and the national holidays.
-Here is the clip about the Day of the Dead:
+In the city of Campeche, there was on Saturday a very impressive light show on the facade of a beautiful colonial building showing the history of Mexico and the national holidays.
+I caught the part showing this holiday…

 The actual day is November 2., but the celebration lasts several days.
 Being national holidays many things were closed (except for a few museums).
 This is not great, when you are a tourist visiting for a few days.